-The Chickasaw Nation Annual Meeting and Festival takes place Sept.
+Chickasaw Nation Annual Meeting and Festival set Sept.
 27-Oct.
-5 in Tishomingo, Ada and Sulphur.
-Activities are planned for attendees of all ages.
+5

 A time of reunion, fellowship and cultural pride; the Chickasaw Nation Annual Meeting and Festival gets underway Sept.
 27 and continues through Oct.
 5.

 This year marks the 59th Annual Meeting of the Chickasaw Nation and 31st Annual Chickasaw Festival.
 Each year, friends and family from across the country attend the weeklong event, which is highlighted by Governor Bill Anoatubby’s State of the Nation Address Saturday, Oct.
 5.

 In 1960, more than 100 Chickasaws met at Seeley Chapel near Connerville, Oklahoma, to discuss the state of their nation and a vision for the future.
 Annually, the Chickasaw Nation pays tribute to this historic event by celebrating Chickasaw pride and progress during the Chickasaw Nation Annual Meeting and Festival.

 The week features the coronation of tribal princesses, stickball, fun runs, archery, horse shoes, senior and junior Olympics, golf tournament, coed slow-pitch softball and artists of southeastern tribes displaying their wares at the Southeastern Art Show and Market (SEASAM).

 Venues in the Tishomingo, Ada, and Sulphur areas will host activities throughout the week, beginning with a social game of stickball, stomp dance and a traditional cornstalk shoot at Kullihoma, located 7 miles east of Ada on S.H.
 1.